ShaunCurtis/Blazr.Auto.Demo/readme.md

 This separates out the implementation from the layout of the site.
 A form can be reused in different pages or Deployments.

-In th solution the same form is used in various deployments.
+In the solution the same form is used in various deployments.

+> In Progress